vcosmin2701/algorithms-coding-challenge/README.md

-## Go Approach
+## Go Approach\n

+\n
-Go must be installed to run these implementations
+Go must be installed to run these implementations\n
-To run a problem: Go to the selected folder and call : `go run main.go` To run the tests, by default , the command : `go test` will run all the tests To run a specific test : `go test -run main_test.go` on the main file on desired problem.
+To run a problem: Go to the selected folder and call : `go run main.go`\n To run the tests, by default , the command : `go test` will run all the tests\n To run a specific test : `go test -run main_test.go` on the main file on desired problem.\n

 ## Problem 1